-Section 3 - Objects of the CM Act and Objectives of the Resilience and Hazards SEPP How this is addressed in this CMP (Appendix A) and has informed specific management actions in Section 3. (d) to recognise the coastal zone as a vital economic zone and to support sustainable coastal economies, and Management options (Section 3) were identified that address the threats (Section 2.2) to the values of the coastal zone (Section 2.1). (e) to facilitate ecologically sustainable development in the coastal zone and promote sustainable land use planning decision-making, and Management options (Section 3) were identified that address the threats (Section 2.2) to the values of the coastal zone (Section 2.1).
+Section 3 - Objects of the CM Act and Objectives of the Resilience and Hazards SEPP How this is addressed in this CMP (c) to acknowledge Aboriginal peoples' spiritual, social, customary and economic use of the coastal zone, and Extensive engagement with Traditional Owners has been undertaken as part of the preparation of this CMP (Appendix A) and has informed specific management actions in Section 3. (d) to recognise the coastal zone as a vital economic zone and to support sustainable coastal economies, and Management options (Section 3) were identified that address the threats (Section 2.2) to the values of the coastal zone (Section 2.1). (e) to facilitate ecologically sustainable development in the coastal zone and promote sustainable land use planning decision-making, and Management options (Section 3) were identified that address the threats (Section 2.2) to the values of the coastal zone (Section 2.1).
 Specifically coastal development threat (CD) options. (f) to mitigate current and future risks from coastal hazards, taking into account the effects of climate change, and Current future coastal hazards were assessed in the Stage 2 Study.
 Options addressing coastal hazards have IDs starting with CH (Section 3). (g) to recognise that the local and regional scale effects of coastal processes, and the inherently ambulatory and dynamic nature of the shoreline, may result in the loss of coastal land to the sea (including estuaries and other arms of the sea), and to manage coastal use and development accordingly, and Local and regional coastal processes were assessed in the Stage 2 study.
-Recommendations regarding planning controls in these areas are provided in Section 4. (h) to promote integrated and co-ordinated coastal planning, management and reporting, and Section 1.4, 5 and 7 (i) to encourage and promote plans and strategies to improve the resilience of coastal assets to the impacts of an uncertain climate future including impacts of extreme storm events, and Stage 2 - Vulnerability Study Section 3.2 (j) to ensure co-ordination of the policies and activities of government and public authorities relating to the coastal zone and to facilitate the proper integration of their management activities, and This CMP Appendix A Letters of support from Agencies (k) to support public participation in coastal management and planning and greater public awareness, education and understanding of coastal processes and management actions, and Appendix A (I) to facilitate the identification of land in the coastal zone for acquisition by public or local authorities in order to promote the protection, enhancement, maintenance and restoration of the environment of the coastal zone, and Action CH1_M
+Recommendations regarding planning controls in these areas are provided in Section 4. (h) to promote integrated and co-ordinated coastal planning, management and reporting, and Section 1.4, 5 and 7 (i) to encourage and promote plans and strategies to improve the resilience of coastal assets to the impacts of an uncertain climate future including impacts of extreme storm events, and Stage 2 - Vulnerability Study Section 3.2 (j) to ensure co-ordination of the policies and activities of government and public authorities relating to the coastal zone and to facilitate the proper integration of their management activities, and This CMP Appendix A Letters of support from Agencies (k) to support public participation in coastal management and planning and greater public awareness, education and understanding of coastal processes and management actions, and Appendix A (I) to facilitate the identification of land in the coastal zone for acquisition by public or local authorities in order to promote the Action CH1_M